When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Are Adjectives?

-I ran to the busy store, hoping to find some bright flowers, six oranges, and a pink swimsuit that was just the right size.
+I ran to the busy store to buy bright flowers, six oranges, and a pink swimsuit that was the right size.

 Adjectives From A to Z